jguamie/system-design/notes/bigtable.md

 Bigtable uses a three-level hierarchy to store tablet location information.
 This hierarchy can store up to 2<sup>34</sup>tablets.
 <img src="https://github.com/jguamie/system-design/blob/master/images/bigtable-tablet-location.png" align="middle" width="60%">

 1. The first level is the Root tablet.
 The Root tablet location is stored in a Chubby file.
 The Root tablet contains mappings of all the User tablets to their respective METADATA tablet.
-The Root tablet is never split to maintain the three-level hierarchy.
+The Root tablet is never split to maintain a three-level hierarchy.
 2. The second level consists of the METADATA tablets.
 Each METADATA tablet contains the location of a set of User tablets.
 Each User tablet location is stored under a row key and contains the tablet's table identifier and its end row.
 The metadata contains the list of SSTables that make up a tablet.
 Each METADATA row stores about 1 KB in memory.
 Each METADATA tablet has a max size of 128 MB.
 3. The third level consists of all the User tablets.
 To locate tablets, clients require three network round-trips, including one read from Chubby.
 The client library caches tablet locations.
 ### Tablet Assignment
 The master will detect when a tablet server is no longer serving its tablets.
-Upon detection, the master will reassign those tablets immediately.
+Upon detection, the master will reassign those tablets to new tablet servers immediately.

 When a new master starts up, it executes the following steps:
 1. The master acquires a unique master lock from Chubby to ensure a single active master.